hal0177/cyc-metrics/README.md

 ## CYC Archive Node

 Each row in the database is one rebase (1 hour).
-The columns are as follows: epoch       The rebase number starting from zero and incrementing by one for each rebase. block_number         The block number the rebase happens at. old_per_share_amount        The old circulating supply factor. new_per_share_amount        The new circulating supply factor. total_supply        Total supply of CYC after rebase. mint_vol       Sum of all mints in the previous epoch. date        The date of the rebase ascii. market_cap     The total supply multiplied by the Yuan price, hard-coded to $0.153. mint_count      The no. of minting operations in the previous epoch. timestamp       The UNIX time of the rebase.
+The columns are as follows:
+epoch: The rebase number starting from zero and incrementing by one for each rebase.
+block_number: The block number the rebase happens at.
+old_per_share_amount: The old circulating supply factor.
+new_per_share_amount: The new circulating supply factor.
+total_supply: Total supply of CYC after rebase.
+mint_vol: Sum of all mints in the previous epoch.
+date: The date of the rebase ascii.
+market_cap: The total supply multiplied by the Yuan price, hard-coded to $0.153.
+mint_count: The no. of minting operations in the previous epoch.
+timestamp: The UNIX time of the rebase.

 To run this:
 create the database using database.sql